 During the spraying process, the spray can must always be held vertically to create an optimal spray pattern.
 Before taking a break, the spray can should be turned upside down and sprayed until no more paint comes out, this is the only way to prevent the spray head from sticking.

 The last spray bursts from an almost empty spray can usually produce a very uneven spray pattern and speckles.
 Therefore, do not spray the paint can completely empty.
 Finish the work a bit before and start a new can to avoid unclean spots on the frame.

 The old bike is waiting for a new look.
-The right colour is chosen.
+The right color is chosen.
 The tools are ready.
-How does it go on now?
+Where do you go now?

 The first thing we recommend is to find a well-ventilated, dust-free place where your bike can dry undisturbed for several hours.
 If you have a garage at your disposal, this is definitely a good place to be.
 However, if you have chosen the winter time to beautify your bike, you should make sure that it is not too cold in the garage.
 Many paints are not suitable for application at very low temperatures.

 The work surface should be covered with painter’s foil over a large area.
 Firstly, it protects the surroundings from unwanted paint mist and secondly, it prevents the loss of small parts when dismantling the wheel.

 Before you start painting the bike it is necessary to completely disassemble your bike.
 This must be done as far as possible until you only have the frame to be painted left.

 Attachments such as bottle holders, luggage racks or similar are very easy to remove.
 The wheels, handlebars, saddle, bottom bracket cranks, chain and brake are also usually easy to remove.
 If individual parts cannot be removed because you don’t have the special tool or because they simply cannot be removed, you can also tape them off.